tannewt/wa-law.org/site/org/building_industry_association_of_washington/README.md

 ### [SB 5107](/bill/2025-26/sb/5107/) - Concerning underinsured motorist coverage for local government employees.  👎1

 ### [SB 5109](/bill/2025-26/sb/5109/) - Concerning the mortgage lending fraud prosecution account.  👎1

+### [SB 5111](/bill/2025-26/sb/5111/) - Concerning the excise tax treatment of amounts received by title and escrow businesses from clients for remittance to a county filing office for the purpose of recording documents. 👍1
+* 👍💵 Andrea Smiley

 ### [SB 5148](/bill/2025-26/sb/5148/) - Ensuring compliance with the housing element requirements of the growth management act. 👍1
 * 👍💵 Andrea Smiley